zmalone/chef-web-docs/source/compliance-assess/ubuntu/scan-your-node-for-compliance/exercises/_index.md

 ## Exercises

-These optional exercises are open-ended to help you think about how you might apply Chef Compliance to your organization.
+These optional exercises are open-ended to help you think about how you might apply Chef compliance scanner to your organization.

 <span style="font-size:16px;">1.
 Set up a recurring scan on your node.
 What might be the appropriate interval for the servers in your network?</span>